awsdocs/amazon-dynamodb-developer-guide/doc_source/JavaDocumentAPIItemCRUD.md

 ```

 **Note**
 You can use the `toJSON` method to convert any item \(or its attributes\) to a JSON\-formatted string\.
-The following code snippet retrieves several top\-level and nested attributes, and prints the results as JSON:
+The following code retrieves several top\-level and nested attributes and prints the results as JSON\.

 ```
 GetItemSpec spec = new GetItemSpec()
     .withPrimaryKey("Id", 210)
     .withProjectionExpression("VendorInfo.V01, Title, Price");

 Item item = table.getItem(spec);
 System.out.println(item.toJSON());
 ```
-The output looks like this:
+The output looks like the following\.

 ```
 {"VendorInfo":{"V01":{"Name":"Acme Books","Offices":["Seattle"]}},"Price":30,"Title":"Book 210 Title"}